Floyd Collins: Media attention

 Newspaper reporter William Burke "Skeets" Miller from The Courier-Journal in Louisville reported on the rescue efforts from the scene.
 Miller, of small stature, was able to remove a lot of earth from around Collins.
-He also interviewed Collins in the cave, receiving a Pulitzer Prize for his coverage and playing a part in Collins' attempted rescue.
+He also interviewed Collins in the cave, receiving a Pulitzer Prize for his coverage and playing a part in Collins's attempted rescue.
 Miller's reports were distributed by telegraph and were printed by newspapers across the country and abroad, and the rescue attempts were followed by regular news bulletins on the new medium of broadcast radio (the first broadcast radio station KDKA having been established in 1920).
 Shortly after the media arrived, the publicity drew crowds of tourists to the site, at one point numbering in the tens of thousands.
-Collins' neighbors sold hamburgers for 25 cents.
+Collins's neighbors sold hamburgers for 25 cents.
 Other vendors set up stands to sell food and souvenirs, creating a circus-like atmosphere.
 The Sand Cave rescue attempt grew to become the third-biggest media event between the world wars.
 (The biggest media events of that time both involved Charles Lindbergh—the trans-Atlantic flight and his son's kidnapping—and Lindbergh had a minor role in the Sand Cave rescue, too, having been hired to fly photographic negatives from the scene for a newspaper.)
 Since the nearest telegraph station was in Cave City, some miles from the cave, two amateur radio operators with the callsigns 9BRK and 9CHG provided the link to pass messages to the authorities and the press.